Neptunians/sekai-ctf-2023-web-writeup/README.md

 - **Strings - Part 2**

 Now we don't have all ASCII table, but we have enough alphabet to use `java.lang.Character.toString(int char)`.
-We can call the constructors by index just like we did before with method indexes.

 That would be something like that to get ASC `A`:

 `Class.forName("java.lang.Character").getMethods()[5].invoke(null, 65)`

-Now we can write a [complete string generator](https://github.com/Neptunians/sekai-ctf-2023-web-writeup/blob/61cea40d2db6b2ac14a2652e0b559e7e24225c23/web-frog-waf/2-exploit.py#L116), with any char, bypassing WAF restrictions.
+We can write a [complete string generator](https://github.com/Neptunians/sekai-ctf-2023-web-writeup/blob/61cea40d2db6b2ac14a2652e0b559e7e24225c23/web-frog-waf/2-exploit.py#L116), with any char, bypassing WAF restrictions.

 Now we can instantiate any class and call any methods, with any strings and numbers as parameters.

 ### Running commands

-Now we can compose the components to use `java.lang.Runtime` to RCE.
+We can compose the components to use `java.lang.Runtime` to RCE.
 The plan is to use something like that below.

 ```java
 ${message.getClass().forName("java.lang.Runtime").getRuntime().exec("ls")}